 As the buyer, you pay these costs so that the recipient can redeem the full value of their stock gift.

 Stockpile Gift Card Review: Pros and Cons

-Stockpile has low transaction costs to buy and sell stock for an individual account, no minimum balance thresholds or ongoing maintenance fees, and caters to physical and electronic gift cards of stock but the cost to give a physical gift card is steep and, unlike other brokerage firms, a limited range of securities and account types is supported.
+Stockpile has low transaction costs to buy and sell stock for an individual account, no minimum balance requirements nor ongoing maintenance fees, and caters to physical and electronic gift cards of stock.
+However, the cost to give a physical gift card is steep and, unlike other brokerage firms, a limited range of securities and account types is supported.

 |Stockpile Pros||Stockpile Cons|

 |✅ Low Commissions: It costs just $0.99 to buy or sell stock – unless you wish to purchase stock via credit or debit card in which case a 3% surcharge is added.||❌ Physical Gift Card Cost: For smaller gifts, the fees are steep.
 A $50 gift card would set you back $6.95 which is a hefty price to pay.|